 It got me thinking about LPG conversions for 4x4s.
 They are on the increase, quite understandable with the fuel costing around 75p a litre, which can be close to half the price of petrol – certainly down here in the south.
 The actual conversions are not expensive, as we explain in this issue, and so for owners that do significant miles, it must be tempting.
 It was no surprise to hear that after Range Rovers, some of the most popular conversions are actually Toyota Land Cruisers and VW Touaregs and many Suzuki Jimnys.
 Is it something for you?
 Probably worth a thought, and hopefully we have set you thinking!

 To balance the Ying of our super simple Yang, we also have details of the new nine-speed gearbox now fitted to the Range Rover Evoque.
 Nine speeds!
 What is the world coming too?
 It’s becoming too complicated to my simple mind that’s for sure.

-Here’s hoping you enjoy the issue – do to let me know!
+Here’s hoping that you enjoy the issue.
+And do let us know your thoughts.

 Nigel Fryatt, Editor